 - 1 horizontal, 2 vertical

-Keep in mind you may want to print some amazing photos off as larger 5×7’s, which will affect your layout.
+Keep in mind you may want to print some amazing photos off as larger 5x7s, which will affect your layout.

--After your photos are printed, clear off a large workspace (preferably one where you can leave everything lying around for a few days), then lay out each page on paper.
+3) After your photos are printed (I find Costco has the best prices for that), clear off a large workspace where you can leave everything lying around for a few days, then lay out each page on the scrapbooking paper.
 This is the time where you also decide which stickers/cut-outs/memorabilia will go where.

-I’m not going to sugar coat it: scrapbooking can be surprisingly expensive once you pay to develop all the photos and get materials.
+Making a travel scrapbook can be surprisingly expensive once you pay to develop all the photos and get materials.
 Fortunately, there are a few ways to save money.
 The best way?
 Couponing!
-Personally, I find Michael’s to be really overpriced, but they do seem to always have a ‘40% off one item coupon’ floating around, which can mean big savings if you buy your $40 binder there.
-That can also apply to sticker or paper packs, which also go on sale occasionally.
+Personally, I find Michael’s is typically overpriced, but they do seem to always have a ‘40% off one item coupon’ floating around which can mean big savings if you buy your $40 binder there.

-If you’re too cheap to buy stickers, raid your magazine collection (travel magazines like Conde Nast Traveler are best) and cut out words or pictures that apply to your scrapbook.
-This is another reason I save all of the brochures I pick up along my trip, as I regularly end up hacking them up!
+- Raid your magazine collection (travel magazines like AFAR or Conde Nast Traveler are best) and cut out words or pictures that apply to your scrapbook.
+This is another reason I save all of the brochures I pick up along my trip, as I regularly end up hacking them up.

-In terms of saving on paper, my number one tip is to use both sides.
-Not only does this mean you’ll need 50 per cent less paper, but it also allows you to cram more pages into each book which saves money on binders.
+- To save paper, my top tip is to use both sides.
+Not only does this mean you’ll need half as much, but it also allows you to cram more pages into each book which saves money on binders.

-Finally, printing off the photos themselves will be your biggest expense, so be sure to sign up for e-mails from companies like Shutterfly.
-They give 50 free prints to new subscribers, regularly offer steep discounts and even send out bonuses such as 101 prints free!
+- Finally, printing off the photos themselves will be your biggest expense, so put your Costco membership to use or sign up for e-mails from companies like Shutterfly.
+They give 50 free prints to new subscribers, regularly offer steep discounts and even send out bonuses such as 101 prints free.